-"(5) PROCEDURE FOR APPEAL FROM FINAL ASSESSMENT.
+- "(5) PROCEDURE FOR APPEAL FROM FINAL ASSESSMENT. - "a.
+A taxpayer may appeal to the Tax Appeals by filing a notice of appeal with the Administrative Law assessment, and the appeal, if timely filed, shall proceed as herein provided in Chapter 2B for appeals to the

-"a.
-A taxpayer may appeal to the Tax Appeals
+Commission from any final assessment entered by the department

-Commission from any final assessment entered by the department by filing a notice of appeal with the Tax Appeals Commission within 60 days from the date of entry of the final assessment, and the appeal, if timely filed, shall proceed as provided in
+Division within 30 60 days from the date of entry of the final

-Chapter 2B for appeals to the Tax Appeals Commission.
+Administrative Law Division Tax Appeals Commission.

-1 "b.1.
-In lieu of the appeal under paragraph a., at 2 the option of the taxpayer, the taxpayer may appeal from any 3 final assessment entered by the department to the Circuit 4 Court of Montgomery County, Alabama, or to the circuit court 5 of the county in which the taxpayer resides or has a principal 6 place of business in Alabama, as appropriate, by filing a 7 notice of appeal within 60 days from the date of entry of the 8 final assessment with both the secretary of the department and 9 the clerk of the circuit court in which the appeal is filed.
+"b.1.
+In lieu of the appeal under paragraph a., at the option of the taxpayer, the taxpayer may appeal from any final assessment entered by the department to the Circuit Court of Montgomery County, Alabama, or to the circuit court of the county in which the taxpayer resides or has a principal place of business in Alabama, as appropriate, by filing a notice of appeal within 30 60 days from the date of entry of the final assessment with both the secretary of the department and the clerk of the circuit court in which the appeal is filed.

 - "2.
-If the appeal is to circuit court, the taxpayer, also within the 60-day period allowed for appeal, shall do one of the following: - "(i) Pay the tax, interest, and any penalty shown on the final assessment. - "(ii) File a supersedeas bond with the court in an amount equal to 125 percent of the amount of the tax, interest, and any penalty shown on the final assessment.
+If the appeal is to circuit court, the taxpayer, also within the $\frac{30-\text{day}}{60-\text{day}}$ period allowed for appeal, shall do one of the following: - "(i) Pay the tax, interest, and any penalty shown on the final assessment. - "(ii) File a supersedeas bond with the court for in an amount equal to 125 percent of the amount of the tax, interest, and any penalty shown on the final assessment.
 The supersedeas bond shall be executed by a surety company licensed and authorized to do business in Alabama and shall be conditioned to pay the amount of tax, interest, and any penalties shown on the final assessment, plus applicable interest and any court costs relating to the appeal, payable to the department, or the self-administered county or municipality, if applicable.

-"(iii) File an irrevocable letter of credit with the 1 2 circuit court in an amount equal to 125 percent of the amount 3 of the tax, interest, and any penalty shown on the final assessment.
-The irrevocable letter of credit shall be issued 4 5 by a financial institution designated as a qualified public depository by the Board of Directors of the Security for 6 7 Alabama Funds Enhancement (SAFE) Program pursuant to Chapter 8 14A, Title 41.
-The department, or the self-administered county 9 or municipality, if applicable, shall be named the beneficiary of the irrevocable letter of credit.
-The irrevocable letter of 10 11 credit shall be conditioned to pay the assessment plus applicable interest and any court costs relating to the 12 13 appeal.
-The taxpayer may not issue an irrevocable letter of 14 credit as to a final assessment entered against the same 15 taxpayer.
+"(iii) File an irrevocable letter of credit with the circuit court in an amount equal to 125 percent of the amount of the tax, interest, and any penalty shown on the final assessment.
+The irrevocable letter of credit shall be issued by a financial institution designated as a qualified public depository by the Board of Directors of the Security for Alabama Funds Enhancement (SAFE) Program pursuant to Chapter 14A, Title 41.
+The State of Alabama department or the self-administered county or municipality, if applicable, shall be named the beneficiary of the irrevocable letter of credit.
+The irrevocable letter of credit shall be conditioned to pay the assessment plus applicable interest and any court costs relating to the appeal.
+The taxpayer may not issue an irrevocable letter of credit as to a final assessment entered against the same taxpayer.

 "(iv) File a pledge or collateral assignment of securities with the circuit court that constitute eligible collateral under Chapter 14A, Title 41, in an amount equal to 200 percent of the amount of the tax, interest, and penalty shown on the final assessment.
-The pledge or collateral assignment shall be in favor of the department, or the self-administered county or municipality, if applicable, and conditioned to pay the assessment plus applicable interest and any court costs relating to the appeal.
+The pledge or collateral assignment shall be in favor of the department or the self-administered county or municipality, if applicable, and conditioned to pay the assessment plus applicable interest and any court costs relating to the appeal.

-1 "(v) Show to the satisfaction of the clerk of the 2 circuit court to which the appeal is taken that the taxpayer 3 has a net worth, on the basis of fair market value, of one 4 hundred thousand dollars (\$100,000) or less, including his or 5 her homestead.
+"(v) Show to the satisfaction of the clerk of the circuit court to which the appeal is taken that the taxpayer has a net worth, on the basis of fair market value, of one hundred thousand dollars (\$100,000) or less, including his or her homestead.